martbetz/martbetz.github.io/betzys-custom-actions.md

 <br>

 ### view_exif.desktop ###
-Displays the exif data of a selected image in the terminal&nbsp;— a quick and light way to view the full EXIF data of any image file right there and then (works great alongside a lightweight image viewer such as [FEH](https://github.com/derf/feh)).
+Displays the exif data of a selected image in the terminal&nbsp;— a quick and light way to view the full EXIF data of any image file right there and then (works great along side a lightweight image viewer such as [FEH](https://github.com/derf/feh)).

 [ExifTool](https://github.com/exiftool/exiftool)